-Welcome to the Galapagos Conservation Trust’s Galapagos Photography Competition!
+Welcome to Galapagos Conservation Trust’s Photography Competition!
 Please read on to find out about our categories!

-We have six categories for you to enter.
+We have six categories for you to enter, two of which are new for this year’s competition.
 They are:

 Up close and personal:

 Illustrate the intricacy or beauty of a plant, or the character and personality of an animal in its Galapagos habitat.
 Judges will look for careful composition and the pin-sharp focus of close-up or macro photography.

 Demonstrate a particular aspect of a Galapagos animal’s natural behaviour.
 Judges will look for unusual behaviours that are rarely seen, or a common behaviour depicted in an interesting and inspired way.